visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 ## Transpilation

-If the `transpile` option is used, `assembleShaders` will attempt to transpile shaders to GLSL ES 1.0.
+If the `transpileToGLSL100` option is used, `assembleShaders` will attempt to transpile shaders to GLSL ES 1.0.
 This is a limited text replacement and requires that certain conventions be followed:
 - Statements are written one per line.
 - Only one fragment shader output is supported.
 - GLSL 3.0-only features, such as 3D textures are not supported.